minch/constantize/README.md

       ..
     end

-this would assume that your account_statuses table looked something like:
+this would assume that your buoy_types table looked something like:

     +----+---------+
     | id | name    |